Sybil (singer)

-Sybil Ilona Lynch (born June 2, 1963), known mononymously as Sybil, is an American R&B and pop singer-songwriter.
+Sybil Ilona Lynch (born June 2, 1963), known mononymously as Sybil, is an American R&B and pop singer and songwriter.
 Sybil gained notable success in her career with songs during the mid-1980s into the mid-1990s.
 She is the cousin of En Vogue singer Maxine Jones.

 Career

 Sybil signed to Next Plateau Records in the United States (with a licensing deal with Champion Records in the United Kingdom) and began recording in 1986 with the release of her first single "Falling in Love".
 The record reached the top 30 on the Dance charts and began a successful career for Sybil, releasing her debut album Let Yourself Go a year later.
-Let Yourself Go featured several minor R&B hits, including the title track, in addition to including her initial take on what would become her biggest hit- a cover version of the Dionne Warwick hit "Don't Make Me Over".
+Let Yourself Go featured several minor R&B hits, including the title track, in addition to including her initial take on what would become her biggest hit, a cover version of the Dionne Warwick hit "Don't Make Me Over".

 Two years later, Sybil released her self-titled second album, including a revamped version of "Don't Make Me Over", which achieved worldwide crossover success, along with another Warwick cover, "Walk On By", which were released in 1989 and 1990, respectively.
 The former became Sybil's biggest hit in the US, peaking at No. 20, and was a No. 1 hit in New Zealand.
 "Walk On By" is still, to date, the highest charting position for this Burt Bacharach/Hal David classic in the UK, peaking at No. 6, closely followed by Gabrielle (No. 7).
 The self-titled album became her biggest-selling album in the US.
 After being impressed by their remix work, Sybil signed with PWL Records for the UK market for this album, where it was titled Walk On By.
 Sybil would be signed to PWL Records until 1998.